La Crosse Climate Data

 Precipitation

-This chart shows the daily and total precipitation amounts for the current year, as well as comparisons with the 1991-2020 climate normals and driest and wettest years since April 1, 1938.
+This chart shows the daily and total precipitation amounts for the current year, as well as comparisons with the 1991-2020 climate normals and driest and wettest years through the current day (note that these may be different from the all-time records for driest and wettest years based on the full calendar).

 The left axis on this chart shows the single-day precipitation amount, and the right axis shows the year-to-date accumulated precipitation.